AdobeDocs/journey-optimizer.en/help/using/action/consent.md

 ![](assets/consent4.png)

 You can define an **Additional marketing action** to set the type of custom action.
 This allows you to define the purpose of the custom action in this journey.
-In addition to the required marketing action, which is usually specific to a channel, you can define an additional marketing action which will be specific to the custom action in this particular journey.
-For example: a workout communication, a newsletter, a fitness communication, etc. Both the required marketing action and the additional marketing action will apply.
+In addition to the required marketing action, which is usually specific to a channel, you can define an additional marketing action which is specific to the custom action in this particular journey.
+For example: a workout communication, a newsletter, a fitness communication, etc. Both the required marketing action and the additional marketing action apply.

 ![](assets/consent3.png)